Clover vs Stripe 2026: Fees, Features & Best Use Cases

 Connecting with other business tools extends your payment system's value.

 Stripe leads with developer tools and 500+ integrations across accounting software, CRM platforms, and business management tools.
-The robust API gives technical teams nearly unlimited flexibility to build custom integrations and payment workflows.
+The extensive API gives technical teams nearly unlimited flexibility to build custom integrations and payment workflows.

 Clover offers 300+ mobile apps through its marketplace with more limited API access, working well for standard use cases like QuickBooks integration, employee management, and customer loyalty programs.
 The marketplace approach serves non-technical users who want pre-built solutions.